+Depending on the number of grad students, we may move the in-class exam to next week.
 You should receive your marked essay along with your final marks by email sometime in late December.
 If your essay is late, you will receive it back sometime in early January (which could affect your convocation date).
+I am reluctant to reschedule the exam in early January.